-If we look at the reasons why some people are addicted and others are not, the small but real threat of psychedelic addiction becomes clear.
-This is why psychedelic things are extremely effective in dealing with addiction, because they allow people to recognize faults in their reality tunnel and regain control of their minds.
+Psychedelics are extremely effective in dealing with addiction because they allow people to recognize faults in their reality tunnel and regain control of their minds.

 The famous research at Rat Park shows that addiction does not arise because people are addicted, but because there is an ideology that dominates bad treatment attempts.
 The destruction of our culture has to do with a lack of understanding of the nature of addiction and its effects on the human body.

-The reason we dislike drugs in culture and society is because drugs cause a self destructive pattern of behavior.
-Psychedelics break patterns of behavior, and are thus the antithesis to drugs and addiction.
+The reason we dislike drugs in culture and society is that drugs cause a self-destructive pattern of behavior.
+Psychedelics break patterns of behavior and are thus the antithesis to drugs and addiction.

 In short, psychedelics are non-addictive.
 However, the funny thing is that I could be considered addicted to hallucinations.
 I love visions.